What to do If Your Vehicle Has Been Towed

-- What happens to personal belongings left in the vehicle?
+- What happens to the things I left in the vehicle?

-Your vehicle may be towed after an impound.
-An impound is a written order that allows the towing company to tow your vehicle.
-The person asking that your vehicle be towed shall provide a signed authorization for the impound at the time and place of the impound to the registered tow truck operator before the impound may proceed.
-As of June 30, 2001, all law enforcement agencies must use the same uniform impoundment authorization and inventory form.
+A registered tow truck company can tow your vehicle after an impound.
+An impound is a written order allowing the towing company to tow your vehicle.
+The person wanting your vehicle towed must provide the towing company a signed authorization at the time and place of the impound before the towing company can act.
+All law enforcement agencies must use the same uniform impoundment authorization and inventory form.

-A private impound is when the vehicle is towed at the request of a person who owns the property where the vehicle is located.
-The tow company and its agents may not sign the impound authorization as an agent of a property owner.
-They may not identify a vehicle for impound without authorization from the property owner.
+A private impound is when the owner of the property where the vehicle is located requests your vehicle be towed.
+The towing company and its agents may not sign the impound authorization as the property owner's agent.
+They may not identify a vehicle for impound without the property owner's authorization.

-A law enforcement officer or a public official having jurisdiction over the public property where the vehicle is located may start a public impound.
-Some examples of when the police may take custody of a vehicle and/or provide for its removal:
+A law enforcement officer or public official having jurisdiction over the public property where the vehicle is located may start a public impound.
+Some examples of when public impound may take place:

-- When you have left the vehicle upon or on the side of the public roadways in such a way that it is a hazard;
+You left the vehicle upon or on the side of the public road in a dangerous way

-- When you have illegally parked the vehicle on the street or in a parking space for people with disabilities without a proper license plate, card or decal;
+You illegally parked the vehicle on the street or in a parking space for people with disabilities without a proper license plate, card or decal

-- When you have left the vehicle on a highway, and it has been tagged for 24 hours;
+You left the vehicle on a highway, and it has been tagged for 24 hours

-- When the vehicle's registration has been expired for 45 days and it is parked on a public street.
+The vehicle's registration has been expired for 45 days and it is parked on a public street

 Your vehicle may also be towed if you are arrested or charged with any of the following:

-In any of these cases, you should talk to your criminal defense lawyer about the towing.
-If you are indigent (low income), you will probably have a lawyer (sometimes called a public defender) assigned to your case.
+In these cases, you should talk to your criminal defense lawyer about the towing.
+If you are indigent (low-income), you will probably have a lawyer (sometimes called a public defender) assigned to your case.

 When your vehicle has been impounded for driving with a suspended or revoked license, your vehicle may be held for up to thirty days at the written direction of the agency ordering the vehicle impounded.
 If the department's records show that you have been convicted of this violation before within the last five years, the vehicle may be held for up to sixty days.
-The vehicle can be held for ninety days if it is found that you have been convicted of two or more prior offenses.
+It can be held for ninety days if you have been convicted of two or more past offenses.
 You must pay all removal, towing and storage fees before you can get your vehicle back.
 You can still appeal the impoundment.
 (RCW 46.55.120)

-The tow truck operator must immediately notify law enforcement that the towing company has your vehicle.
+Immediately afterward: The tow truck operator must notify law enforcement that the towing company has your vehicle.
 Within six to twelve hours, law enforcement will give the tow truck operator the name of the last legal and registered owner of the vehicle.

-- A twenty-four hour phone number to contact them; and
+A twenty-four hour phone number to contact them

-- The name of the person or agency that authorized the tow.
+The name of the person/agency that authorized the tow

-This notice must also explain your right to redeem the vehicle and challenge the validity of the towing in court.
-You may ask the tow truck operator for the form used for requesting a hearing after getting this notice.
+An explanation of your right to redeem (pay to get back) the vehicle and challenge the validity of the towing in court.
+Ask the tow truck operator for the form to request a hearing.

 If you have not kept the DoL up on your current address, you may not get this impound notice.
 This is not a defense against owing towing expenses.
 It is your responsibility to give the DoL your current address.

-You must ask for a hearing in writing within ten days of getting notice of the tow from the towing company, or you will have waived (given up) your right to a hearing.
+You must ask for a hearing in writing within ten days of getting the towing company's notice of the tow, or you will have waived (given up) your right to a hearing.
 Your hearing request should be on the form the towing company gave you.

-You must also pay a court filing fee.
-You may not have to pay this fee if you can show financial need.
-Our publication called New Court Rule: Filing Fee Waiver has more information.
+You must also usually pay a court filing fee.
+You may not have to if you can show financial need.
+Our publication called Filing Fee Waiver has more information.
 Our packet called Filing a Motion for Waiver of Your Filing Fee has forms and instructions.

 Within five days of asking for a hearing, you will get a written notice from the court with your hearing date and time.
 At the hearing, you and your witnesses, if any, may present evidence as to why the towing of your vehicle was improper.

-Under state law, towing and storage fees must be posted at the business location of the towing company.
-The court will not let you challenge the amount of the fee if the fee is agrees with the posted rates.
+- Under state law, towing and storage fees must be posted at the business location of the towing company.
+The court will not let you challenge the fee amount if it is the same as the posted rates.

 At the end of the hearing, the court will determine if the impound and the fees were proper.

-- If the court decides that the towing of your vehicle was improper, you will not be responsible for any towing and storage fees.
-All towing and storage fees that you have paid will be returned to you.
+If the court decides that the towing of your vehicle was improper, you will not have to pay any towing and storage fees.
+They will have to return all such fees you have already paid.
 The court will then order that the person or agency authorizing the impoundment owes you for the filing fees paid and reasonable damages for loss of the use of the vehicle.

-If the judge has ordered you to pay the charges at the hearing and you do not do so within fifteen days, you may be ordered to pay the attorney's fees and costs of the tow truck company in enforcing the judgment, on top of what you already owe.
-Likewise, if the judge has ordered that you be reimbursed for the charges and you do not get payment within fifteen days, you may ask for attorney's fees and costs to enforce the judgment.
+If the judge ordered you to pay the charges at the hearing and you do not do so within fifteen days, the judge may also order you to pay the attorney's fees and costs of the tow truck company in enforcing the judgment.
+If the judge has ordered that you get reimbursement for the charges and it does not happen within fifteen days, you may ask for attorney's fees and costs to enforce the judgment.

-Our publication called Basic Tips on How to Prepare for a Hearing or Trial has more information.
+Our publication called How to Get Ready for a Hearing or Trial has more information.

 I am not going to redeem my vehicle or my personal belongings.
 I am not going to challenge the towing in court.
-What will happen to my vehicle and any personal property registered or titled with DoL now?
+What will happen to my vehicle and any personal property registered or titled with DoL?

-Once your vehicle has been impounded and the tow truck operator has it for 120 consecutive hours, your vehicle and any items of personal property registered or titled with DoL will be considered abandoned, unless you have redeemed them or asked for a hearing to challenge the legality of the towing.
-[Items of registered or titled personal property means property such as campers, snowmobiles, jet skis or other vehicles attached to or on the towed vehicle.]
+Once the tow truck operator has impounded your vehicle and has it for 120 consecutive hours, they will consider your vehicle and any items of personal property registered or titled with DoL abandoned, unless you have redeemed them or asked for a hearing to challenge the towing's legality.

 The tow truck operator must submit an abandoned vehicle report to DoL once it has had your vehicle for 120 consecutive hours.
 DoL must provide the operator with owner information within seventy-two hours of getting the report.
-Within twenty-four hours of getting the owner information (excluding weekends or postal holidays), the operator must send by certified mail, return receipt requested, a notice of custody and sale to the legal and registered owners of the vehicle and registered/titled personal property.
+Within twenty-four hours of getting the owner's contact info (excluding weekends or postal holidays), the operator must send by certified mail, return receipt requested, a notice of custody and sale to the legal and registered owners of the vehicle and registered/titled personal property.

-After the vehicle is sold, you may still have a debt to the towing company if their costs are more than what they got from the sale of your vehicle.
+After they sell the vehicle, you may still owe the towing company if their costs are more than what they got from selling your vehicle.
 This is called a deficiency.
-The amount of the "deficiency claim" may not be more than $500, unless the impoundment was authorized by law enforcement.
-Our publication called Debtor's Rights with Collection Agencies has more information on debt collection.
+The amount of the "deficiency claim" may not be more than $500, unless law enforcement authorized the impoundment.
+Our publication called Debtor's Rights: Dealing with Collection Agencies has more information on debt collection.

 If a vehicle is found to be abandoned, the last registered owner is liable for any towing, storage or other impoundment charges and is guilty of a traffic infraction unless:

-- the vehicle was stolen and a theft report was filed with law enforcement, in which case the registered owner is not guilty of a traffic infraction but is still liable for the charges, or
+the vehicle was stolen and you filed a theft report with law enforcement.
+In that case, you are not guilty of a traffic violation.
+You are still liable for the charges.
+OR

-- the vehicle was purchased from you and you properly filed a record of sale or transfer with the DoL before the date the vehicle was towed, in which case you are not guilty of a traffic infraction and you do not have any liability for the towing and disposal costs.
+Someone bought the vehicle from you and you properly filed a record of sale or transfer with the DoL before the date the towing company towed the vehicle.
+In that case, you are not guilty of a traffic violation.
+You are not responsible for the towing and disposal costs.

-You are always entitled to remove personal belongings from your vehicle after it has been towed.
-As noted above, personal property which is registered or titled with DoL refers to other vehicles attached or connected with the towed vehicle and would not be removable.
-The tow truck operator who has your vehicle must be available during business hours Monday through Friday, excluding holidays, to allow you access to your vehicle.
-You will need photo ID to get your stuff.
+You may always get your personal belongings from your vehicle after it has been towed.
+"Personal property which is registered or titled with DoL" means other vehicles attached or connected with the towed vehicle and would not be removable.
+The towing company that has your vehicle must be available during business hours Monday through Friday, excluding holidays, to allow you access to your vehicle.
+Bring your photo ID.

-If you have any complaints about registered tow truck operators, call DoL at one of the following numbers, depending on your location:
+If you have any complaints about registered tow truck operators, call DoL at one of these numbers, depending on your location:

 Seattle (206) 706-4255

-Information for other offices can be found on www.dol.wa.gov/vs/dl-loc.htm.
+You can find information for other offices on www.dol.wa.gov/vs/dl-loc.htm.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.

-This information is current as of the date of its printing, May 2012.
+This information is current as of November 2013.

 (Permission for copying and distribution granted to the Alliance for Equal Justice and individuals for non-commercial use only.)